-The Xbox (and possibly other gaming systems) have a problem with the latest UPnP server the IQrouter V2 presents, and are not able to automatically get ports forwarded via UPnP.
+The Xbox (and possibly other gaming systems) have a problem with the UPnP server the IQrouter presents in these version, and are not able to automatically get ports forwarded via UPnP.

 When using an Xbox or other gaming systems with the IQrouter, the initial NAT state will be listed as 'Moderate'.
 To achieve NAT State ‘Open’, we must make configuration changes in the IQrouter advanced menu.